JShad30/CADWork_full_stack/README.md

 #### Uploading a job

 A user wants to upload a job and find a CAD professional to undertake their work for a new house extension.
 The user would need to register and sign in as described above.
 From here they would select the 'Create New Job' button.
 This takes them to the 'create a new job' form from where they can upload details and images.
 When a job is created it is placed on the job board from where CAD professionals are able to view it, ask questions and once the work is completed, submit files.
-The job creator will be able to pay for the file.

 #### Uploading files to a job

 Users are able to upload files to a job by clicking the 'Upload a File' button.
 They are then redirected to the upload files form.
-The form requires the user to input a file name, file price and contains a button for them to be able to input.
+The form requires the user to input a file name, and contains a button for them to be able to input a file.
 The user who uploads the file is flashed a message to tell them that the job creator is able to see their file.

 #### Shop/Products